mmuratarat/mmuratarat.github.io/_posts/2019-11-26-jupyter_command_not_found_Catalina.md

 > Save modified buffer (ANSWERING "No" WILL DESTROY CHANGES) ?

-Just type “Y” and then you will get a new prompt which looks something like this; just note the path `/Users/mustafamuratarat/` will match your local user’s path:
+Just type "Y" and then you will get a new prompt which looks something like this; just note the path `/Users/mustafamuratarat/` will match your local user’s path:

 > File Name to Write: /Users/mustafamuratarat/.zshrc